WikiTeam/wikiteam/README.md

   > When installing [Python 3.8](https://www.python.org/downloads/release/python-380/) (from python.org), be sure to check "Add Python to PATH" so that installed Python scripts are accessible from any location.
 If for some reason installed Python scripts, e.g. `pip`, are not available from any location, you can add Python to the `PATH` environment variable using the instructions [here](https://datatofish.com/add-python-to-windows-path/).
   >
-  > And while doing so should not be necessary if you follow the instructions further down and install `wikiteam3` using `pip`, if you'd prefer that Windows store installed Python scripts somewhere other than the default Python folder under `%appdata%`, you can also add your preferred alternative path such as `C:\Program Files\Python3\Scripts\` or a subfolder of `My Documents`.
+  > And while doing so should not be necessary if you follow the instructions further down and install `MediaWiki Scraper` using `pip`, if you'd prefer that Windows store installed Python scripts somewhere other than the default Python folder under `%appdata%`, you can also add your preferred alternative path such as `C:\Program Files\Python3\Scripts\` or a subfolder of `My Documents`.
 (You will need to restart any terminal sessions in order for this to take effect.)

   Whenever you'd like to run a Bash session, you can open a Bash terminal prompt from any folder in Windows Explorer by right-clicking and choosing the option from the context menu.
 (For some purposes you may wish to run Bash as an administrator.)
-This way you can open a Bash prompt and clone the `wikiteam3` repository in one location, and subsequently or later open another Bash prompt and run `wikiteam3` to dump a wiki wherever else you'd like without having to browse to the directory manually using Bash.
+This way you can open a Bash prompt and clone the `MediaWiki Scraper` repository in one location, and subsequently or later open another Bash prompt and run `MediaWiki Scraper` to dump a wiki wherever else you'd like without having to browse to the directory manually using Bash.

   </details>